Jeffrey Lundgren: Arrest and conviction

 On April 18, 1989, the day after the murders, officers coincidentally came to Lundgren's farm to talk to him.
 After this encounter he became paranoid about being caught and left Ohio with the rest of his cult, moving south to West Virginia.
 As months went by and nothing happened, Lundgren became disillusioned, and he and his family moved to California, leaving the rest of the surviving cult members behind in West Virginia.

 Nine months after the killings, on January 3, 1990, a tip from an informant led police back to the long-abandoned farm, where the five bodies of the Avery family were uncovered.
 The Lundgrens became fugitives, media attention increased, and police began to track the cult members, with the FBI joining in the manhunt.
-Eventually, Lundgren's abandoned followers were found back east and they helped catch him and his family.
+Eventually, law enforcement located Lundgren's abandoned followers, who helped authorities track down their former leader.
 Thirteen members of Lundgren's sect were arrested in early 1990, including Lundgren and his wife.

-Lundgren was given the death penalty.
+After the guilty verdicts, Lundgren was given the death penalty.
 Alice received five life sentences (140 years to life) for conspiracy, complicity and kidnapping, while their son, Damon, was sentenced to 120 years to life.
 Luff, the key planner and facilitator of the murders with Lundgren, was sentenced to 170 years to life.
 Daniel Kraft was sentenced to 50 years to life.
 Five of the cult members were released in 2010 or early 2011, after roughly 20 years of incarceration (including pre-trial period).
 Prosecutor Charles Coulson confirmed that the original plea agreements meant that the five were to be eligible for release "at the earliest possible time", but the Ohio State Parole Board had repeatedly denied earlier requests for parole by Richard Brand and Greg Winship (both were serving 15 years to life), as well as Sharon Bluntschly, Debbie Olivarez and Susan Luff (all were serving 7 to 25 years).
 Lundgren followers Kathryn Johnson, Tonya Patrick and Dennis Patrick were determined not to have been involved in the murders, and each received a one-year sentence for obstruction of justice (the Patricks' sentences were suspended).